aws/aws-node-termination-handler/README.md

 For a full list of configuration options see our [Helm readme](https://github.com/aws/aws-node-termination-handler/blob/v1.20.0/config/helm/aws-node-termination-handler#readme).

+#### Single Instance vs Multiple Replicas

+The Helm chart, by default, will deploy a single instance of Amazon Node Termination Handler.
+With the minimizing of resource usage, a single instance still provides good responsiveness in processing SQS messages.

+**When should multiple instances of Amazon Node Termination Handler be used?**

+* Responsiveness: Amazon Node Termination Handler may be taking longer than desired to process certain events, potentially in processing numerous concurrent events or taking too long to drain Pods.
+The deployment of multiple Amazon Node Termination Handler instances may help.

+* Availability: The deployment of multiple Amazon Node Termination Handler instances provides mitigation in the case that Amazon Node Termination Handler itself is drained.
+Replica Amazon Node Termination Handlers will process SQS messages, avoiding a delay until the Deployment can start another instance.

+**Notes**

+* Running multiple instances of Amazon Node Termination Handler will not load balance responding to events.
+Each instance will greedily consume and respond to events.
+* Logs from multiple instances of Amazon Node Termination Handler are not aggregated.
+* Multiple instances of Amazon Node Termination Handler may respond to the same event, if it takes longer than 20s to process.
+This is not an error case, only the first response will have an affect.

 #### Kubectl Apply

 Queue Processor needs an **SQS queue URL** to function; therefore, manifest changes are **REQUIRED** before using kubectl to directly add all of the above resources into your cluster.